yii2-extensions/phpstan/docs/installation.md

 ## Bootstrap Configuration

-If your application requires custom bootstrap logic, create a bootstrap file:
+If your application requires custom bootstrap logic, create a bootstrap file.

 ```php
 <?php